 Within the first year after our move to Paris, I experienced a “jam epiphany”.
 Students in French language courses learn “la confiture” is something to spread on the breakfast baguette or to stir into plain yogurt for dessert.
 Outside of class the learning curve rises steeply when you discover that confiture in no way resembles Welch’s-fructose-sugar-product in a jar.
-Yes, it comes in jars, but the difference is there are shelves upon shelves dedicated to the myriad brands and flavors in every market or shop.
+Yes, it is packaged in jars, but there are shelves upon shelves dedicated to the myriad brands and flavors in every market or shop.
 Another difference is that you want to savor, remember, and talk about what the flavors taste like.

 While wandering about Paris, I discovered a small shop completely dedicated to “Les Confitures”.
-This specialty store, stocked floor to ceiling with out-of-this-world-sensational jams, was not in my normal shopping district.
+This specialty store, stocked floor to ceiling with out-of-this-world-jams, was not in my normal shopping district.
 Now I plan excursions across town to pick up a jar, or two, or three.
 I send visitors there to buy gifts to take home.

 What is it about jam in France that turned my head around?
 For one thing, each jar tastes exactly like its name–-to the ingredient.
 You can close your eyes and identify the fruit from which it is made without looking at the label.
-The sweetness is not overly sugary, but subtle.
+The sweetness is not cloying and sugary, but subtle.
 The taste is pure, sweet, fragrant fruit in spreadable form.

 Sometimes confiture tastes like flowers.
 At a breakfast buffet in a château hotel in Normandy, I zeroed in on an arrangement of seven jars in a perfect circle of color, each with it’s own long handled spoon.
 They had names like Violettes de Provence, Cerise Grillotes, Oranges Améres, Lait Confiture, and Roses Confit.

 I tried four of them on the fresh bread being served.
 They were all exceptional.
 Those named after flowers tasted as you might imagine a violet or rose would taste.
-They had what looked like pieces of flower petals mixed into the jellied consistency.
+They had what looked like pieces of flower petals mixed into the jellied matter.

-I have written before of my love for French butter imbedded with crystals of sea salt; how I spread it daily over toasted pieces of grainy baguette.
+I have written before of my love for Normandy French butter imbedded with crystals of sea salt; how I spread it daily over toasted pieces of grainy baguette.
 On the weekends, breakfast has a different routine.
 My husband and I share a leisurely petit déjeuner in the small eating area overlooking the vine-covered courtyard of our apartment building.

 He starts the coffee and begins making a plate of toasted pieces of baguette.
-Sometimes we have the crusty bread from Poilâne bakery.
+Sometimes we have the crusty round bread from Poilâne bakery.
 On the round marble-topped table goes a clean cloth.
-From the refrigerator comes a special pottery container filled with confiture transferred from its original jar to this colorful one.
+From the refrigerator comes a special pottery container filled with confiture transferred from its original jar to this one.
 The flavor is whatever is on hand: mango, fig, strawberry/rhubarb, wild blueberry, pear, or simply “fruits rouges”, red fruits.
 Weekend breakfasts are when we indulge pleasurably—when there is time to sit and read, or converse quietly, without rushing out the door.
 It’s a sweet formula we have come to love.